CodeVibranium/Notes/Database/Database.md

 ## LIMIT

-Limit the no of records from the resukt.
+Limit the no of records from the result.
 `LIMIT 2` showing top two scorers etc...

 ## SET OPERATORS

-> JOIN two differnt sets of data the catch is both data sets must have same columnName with same datatype
+> JOIN two different sets of data the catch is both data sets must have same columnName with same datatype

 ### UNION

 - JOIN together the results of two queries and remove duplicate data `(Query1) UNION (Query2)`
+- Ex: Olympic games winner from last year and this year

 ### UNION ALL

-- dosent remove duplicates
+- dosent remove duplicate unions

 ### INTERSECT